 Martie Holmer has been making art since she could hold a pencil.
 Her paintings and sculpture have been exhibited in galleries and museums in New England, New York, and Rome.
-She has been the recipient of honors and awards, been a colony resident at the MacDowell Colony multiple times, and has an ongoing studio practice at her workplace in Long Island City, Queens.
+She has been the recipient of honors and awards, been a Fellow at MacDowell artist residence multiple times, and has an ongoing studio practice at her workplace in Long Island City, Queens.

 Calligraphic line work characterizes much of her work, be it in painting or in the sculptural forms she made in work of the 1980s and 90s.
 In earlier works it was seen in her drawings with marks which rely on the power of a line to transmit a feeling or gesture.
 In the 1980s she studied Chinese calligraphy with a master calligrapher, who was briefly in residence in Cambridge at Harvard's Fogg Art Museum; with this study her interest in line became even more pronounced.
 Sculptural works began as calligraphic gestures, but later were translated into wood and other materials, bringing along the feeling of the original black and white drawings and ink paintings.

 Most of the work on this site has been exhibited in gallery settings.
-More work in archives will be added shortly.
 You may request a CV if desired, but I wish this to be primarily a visual experience; I'm always available for questions or inquiries.
 Updates to the site are ongoing.